-The Han Chinese began fleeing to other countries in 1276, after the Mongol invasion.
-Many other upheavals and conflicts followed, and the Chinese continued to settle in other nations, particularly in Southeast Asia.
+The first Chinese migrants came to Myanmar during the Song (960-1279) and Ming (1368-1644) Dynasties.
+In between those two periods a very large number fled the Mongol invasions and settle in other parts of East Asia.
+During the British colonial era, more Chinese were moved to Myanmar, a colony of Great Britain at that time, where they dominated the rice and gem industries.
 Wherever they went, the Chinese settled almost exclusively in urban areas and became involved in business and commerce.
 Today, they are very influential in the economies of many of these nations, though they represent only a small percentage of the population.

 The Diaspora Han Chinese have generally maintained their traditional Chinese religion, which is characterized by a blending of philosophies.
 It has added elements of Buddhism, Confucianism, and Taoism over the course of time.
 Their beliefs are centered around the concept of maintaining harmony.